-Fitchburg State will have a dedicated provider located at the ACTION Center with preferred appointment availability for our students.
+Fitchburg State has a dedicated provider located at the ACTION Center with preferred appointment availability for our students.
 Students may also use a second location at 326 Nichols Road in Fitchburg, as well as health centers located in Gardner and Leominster.
 Students will be able to access additional services such as optometry and podiatry at these other locations.

 Students who do not wish to transfer their primary care physician to Community Health Connections may continue to access services at the three urgent care centers that are located close to our campus.
 Students who are on MassHealth should check the back of their insurance card to see if specific urgent care centers must be used or if there are any other restrictions.